How Often Should You Change the Engine Air Filter?

 Changing your air filter is often an overlooked maintenance.
 If you don’t remember the last time you had your air filter changed, it’s probably a good time to consider having it done.
 A clean air filter results in improved gas mileage, better acceleration, increased engine life, lower emissions and overall improved engine performance.

 Virginia Tire & Auto can get your air filter switched out and you on your way.
-Click HERE to schedule an appointment at one of our 14 Northern Virginia locations.
+Click HERE to schedule an appointment at one of our 15 Virginia locations.